khanhdang/mkdocs-site/docs/index.md

 !!! info "Join us!"
     - Research opportunities in VLSI design, carbon-efficient computing, and neuromorphic computing are available for GT undergraduate and graduate students.
 Interested candidates are encouraged to check [this page](joinus.md) to know more.
+Please check [this page](scholarship.md) to know about potential scholarships/fundings for your study.
     - Postdoc positions are also available.
 However, please only [**contact me**](contact.md) if you published at least two journal papers belong to this [list](resource.md/#journals-alphabetical-order).